Zhen-Zohn-WANG/IJCAI-19/README.md

 # IJCAI-19

+Table: Performance comparison of IFM and other predicative on **Avazu**

 | Model | AUC(%) | Log Loss |
 | ------------- | ------------- | ------------- |
 | FM | 76.20 | 0.3912 |